benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-his-dark-secrets.md

 There are far easier ways to improve results than go looking for that one superhero developer that will save your company: how about taking the leash of the developers you already have?
 If they’re half decent, chances are your results will sky-rocket.

 Transition your software ecosystem to a safe, documented, process driven and tested environment.
-Task new software engineers with studying and understanding this material when they arrive and task employed engineers with creating and maintaining this ecosystem.
+Task new software engineers with studying and understanding this material when they arrive as a part of your induction process and task employed engineers with creating and maintaining this ecosystem.